 Low-quality content and search visibility

 Flooding Google’s index with tons of low-quality content isn’t a good strategy.
-As I explained in one of my previous posts, it was the reason why websites like Giphy and Pinterest once lost over 50% of their visibility on Google.
+As I explained in my post about visibility drops on popular websites, it was the reason why websites like Giphy and Pinterest once lost over 50% of their visibility on Google.